DarkHawk727/Tutoring-Website/README.md

 ### Site-wide

-- Add animations to the site
-- Fix alignment of various elements
 - General refinments
-- Add hover effects to the buttons
+- Figure out how to make the buttons with AOS faster

 ### Homepage

-- Fix university logo image sizes and make them hoverable and add a second row
+- Resize univeristy images

-### Jobs
+### Jobs & Schedule a Session

 - Send the application as an email using firebase
 - Redo the progress bar using `o-steps` where each question answered increases the progress bar
 - Add functionality for required fields checking

-### Schedule a Session

-- Fix the schedule a consultation page (or remove it entirely)
-- Add functionality for required fields checking

 ### FAQ

-- Rework the page so it looks like [this](https://dribbble.com/shots/17564765-FAQs-Untitled-UI).
-- Make the search bar work
+- Make the collapsible functionality work
+- Make the expand logo go on the right side